swornims/swornims/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on deploying a e-commerce website
+- 🔭 Currently working on deploying an e-commerce website and creating a virtual product catalog.
-- 🌱 I’m currently learning React.js
+- 🌱 Learning and using React.js for all projects.
 - 🤔 I’m looking for help with everything programming
 <!-- - 📫 How to reach me: ...
 - 😄 Pronouns: ...